 Will my insurance carry over to ships I have upgraded?

-When you upgrade your ship or change the model entirely using a Cross Chassis Upgrade (CCU), only the relevant ship within the pledge with be changed.
+When you upgrade your ship, only the relevant ship within the pledge with be changed.
 All the original contents (game package, starter credits, etc) included with the the package remain unchanged.
 This is noted on the Ship Upgrade page.
 You cannot exchange the insurance during a ship upgrade.

-Currently, all insurance plans for ships cannot be modified or upgraded and there are no plans to change this.
-When you upgrade the ship, it retains the current insurance on the pledge.
+Currently, all insurance plans for ships cannot be modified and there are no plans to change this.
+When you upgrade the ship, it retains the current insurance on the pledge unless the upgrade specifically has a new, longer duration insurance plan (see above).
 We cannot move or change the insurance on your pledges.

 Will insurance carry over to ships I earn in the finished game when it is released?